Cultural Education & Environmental Justice Program

 Collective well-being and community resilience

-Learning is designed to be experiential and somatic, not only intellectual, strengthening long-term connection to place and responsibility to all communities of life.
+Learning is designed to be experiential and somatic, not only intellectual, strengthening long-term connections to place and responsibility to all communities of life.

 -